kdvuong/pokemon-db/README.md

 # pokemon-db
 CLI tool to build a simple CouchDb for Pokemon.
 Data source: https://github.com/PokeAPI/pokeapi

+## Purpose
+### Why CouchDb and not other popular NoSql database or even SQL?
+- To store structured data on the frontend, I have to use IndexedDb API.
+IndexedDb is very low-level so there are multiple libraries that simplify the API.
+One of them is PouchDb which conveniently fits my need.
+PouchDb can query from local IndexedDb, furthermore, it has a fallback mechanism where if the document doesn't exist locally, it can fetch the document from a remote database.
+This leads me toward Cloudant, which services CouchDb and has a free tier.
+- Pokemon data are static and readonly, it can simply exist as JSON objects so SQL is not necessary.

 ## Note
 PokeApi evolution chain data does not handle alternate forms very well (missing alolan and incorrect relationship between default form and region specific evolved form).
 I patched this by manually creating the correct jsons for pokemons with galar or alolan forms.
 You can find the jsons in `fix/evolutions/`.
 This patch can be removed once PokeApi fixes their data.